YashChavan16/Laptop-Price-Prediction-using-Random-Forest/README.md

 The model's performance metrics, such as accuracy and mean absolute error, are documented in the notebook.
 Visualizations and insights into the feature importance are also included.

-## Future Improvements

-- Explore additional feature engineering techniques.
-- Experiment with other machine learning algorithms for comparison.
-- Incorporate more extensive datasets for improved generalization.

-## Contributors

-- [Your Name]
-- [Contributor 1]
-- [Contributor 2]

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the license terms.

-For any questions or suggestions, please open an issue or contact [your-email@example.com].

-Happy coding!